 The Student Guidebook is designed to equip students with information about the various aspects of college life as they grow academically, socially, and spiritually.
 It includes information regarding college polices, guidelines, standards and responsibilities.
 Students are expected to be familiar and comply with its contents.

 While this guidebook provides an overall review of general college policies and guidelines, it is not intended to be inclusive or all-encompassing in that not all situations are foreseeable.
 The College reserves the right to change, add or delete any statement in this guidebook.
 This guidebook is not a legally binding contract and the College can deviate from any provision herein at its sole discretion.
 Amendments to the guidebook during the academic year shall appear in the online version.
-Questions relating to the contents of the Student Guidebook may be directed to Dean of Students Andy Schmidt.
+Questions relating to the contents of the Student Guidebook may be directed to the Dean of Students Ryan Bolte.

 Student Guide Sections

-Bethany Lutheran College is a Christian liberal arts college owned and operated by the Evangelical Lutheran Synod and committed to the teachings of the bible as expressed in the statements of faith known as the Lutheran Confessions.
+Bethany Lutheran College is a Christian liberal arts college owned and operated by the Evangelical Lutheran Synod and committed to the teachings of the Bible as expressed in the statements of faith known as the Lutheran Confessions.

 Bethany Lutheran College provides Christian higher education in a challenging academic environment where personal mentoring guides students to pursue knowledge, truth, and discernment for productive and fulfilling lives.